-\\\\\, the \\\\\ Official's Name

-Official's Title

-Consolidated Plan or State Consolidated Plan including the Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fair Housing (AFH) as applicable to the pursuant to 24 CFR Part 91 and 24 CFR §§ 903.7(o)(3) and 903.15.
+I, J.E.
+Lincoln Saunders, the Chief Administrative Of ficer Official's Name Official's Tit le • A Plan for fiscal years Redevelopment and Housing and/or $\underline{X}$ Annual PHA Plan for Fiscal Authority is consistent with the Co nsolidated Plan or State Consolidated Plan, including the Analysis of Impediments (AI) to Fa r Housing Choice or Ass sessment of Fair Housing (AF (H) as applicable to the City of Richm ond, Virginia Local Jurisdiction No ште pu rsuant to 24 CFR Part 9 1 and 24 CFR §§ 903.7(o)(3) ) and 903.15.